 Ladakh has many winter festivals.
 Ladakhi Losar, Spituk Gustor, Thiksay Gustor and Stok Monastery Festival to name a few.
 A perfect time to join the locals and immerse yourself in the Ladakhi culture.

 7. Surprise!
 It’s cheaper!

-During winter, most of the hotels and homestay shut down.
-Some of the hotels which remain open during the winters even their rates drop too, prices go down everywhere and you are pretty much guaranteed a deal wherever you go.
+During winter, most of the hotels and homestays are shut.
+Some of the hotels which stay open during the winters even their rates drop too, prices go down everywhere and you are pretty much guaranteed a deal wherever you go.

 Hope these reasons are enough to entice you to visit Ladakh in winter.